Part One Part Two

 Beginning in the theft sequence, we see an emphasis throughout the movie in controlling one’s image and observing what others do not.
 A key plot point is for Laure to obtain a false passport.
 Another key point is when her photograph is taken without her permission.
 Throughout, characters are at an advantage or disadvantage by what they know or don’t know, information obtained from great distance, oftentimes seen at great distance.

 This starts with the heist.
 We do not see Laure’s face close up in the pre-theft scene.
 Our first look at her face is on the forged press card, giving a false identity, a photo of her, but not looking like her in any part of the movie.
-The camera then moves up, but her face is blocked by a camera, one like Bardo’s, which allows her to see at great distance.
+The camera then moves up, but her face is blocked by a camera, one like Bardo’s, which allows her to see from far away.

 The sequence ends with the power going out.
 What happens next might be a good visual metaphor for much of the movie; the Femme Fatale walks about in the dark seeing perfectly, while other characters, and the moviegoers themselves, stumble about blind.
 This should not be taken that she is in control; she is ultimately a prisoner of her archetype.